sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

    > Example: The code comments state that "a swap can never fail" even though the code is built to support failing swaps.

    The protocol team can use the README (and only the README) to define language that indicates the codebase's restrictions and/or expected functionality.
-Additionally, the protocol team can use only the following question to define protocol's invariants/properties:
+Additionally, the protocol team can use only the following question to define the protocol's invariants/properties:
-   > What properties/invariants do you want to hold even if breaking them has low/unknown impact?
+   > What properties/invariants do you want to hold even if breaking them has a low/unknown impact?

    Issues that break the invariants from the above question, irrespective of whether the impact is low/unknown, will be assigned Medium severity.
 High severity will be applied only if the issue falls into the High severity category in the judging guidelines.